janawinter/lifestack/README.md

 4. Accept and close the Pull Request once the proposed changes meet all requirements of  the associated tickets and any comments.

+5. Please move the associated ticket into the done column of the waffle board upon merging the pull request.

 !IMPORTANT!
   Do not merge the pull request yourself!